 "As you move about your daily routines, never let your guard down.
-The trickiest predator is the one who enters our inner circle, and pretends that they are one us." ~Barb Jordan~
+Eliminate the element of surprise with awareness and intuition " ~Barb Jordan

 There is safety in numbers.
 When you have the chance, take somebody with you.
 If possible try and stay in groups of 3 or more.